 Definition · Management · Analysis

-Rational DOORS Next Generation is an integral part of the Rational solution for Collaborative Lifecycle Management (CLM).
-For new and noteworthy information about other CLM applications, see these pages:
+Rational DOORS Next Generation is a requirements management tool.
+In the Rational solution for Collaborative Lifecycle Management (CLM), the capabilities that are provided by the Requirements Management application are licensed as either Rational DOORS Next Generation or Rational Requirements Composer.
+For new and noteworthy information about other parts of the Rational solution for CLM, see these pages:

 - Changes to the row edit menu